texastribune/styleguides/newtribunestyle.md

 #### Headlines

 Headlines are elements that exist inside story blocks.
 Article headlines will use an h1 header.
 They will have a class of .story_headline.

 #### Bylines

 Bylines are elements that exist within story blocks.
 They should use the class .story_byline.
-Bylines should register their authors with schema.org.
 The times in bylines should use the HTML time tag.

 #### Paragraphs